peerreynders/astro-wc-ssr-demo/README.md

 The argument that any Web Component based framework will be comparatively [longer-lived](https://jakelazaroff.com/words/web-components-will-outlive-your-javascript-framework/) because "it's based on a platform standard" is also more than a little bit disingenuous ([AppCache](https://web.archive.org/web/20210603132501/https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) ([2018](https://groups.google.com/a/chromium.org/g/blink-dev/c/FvM-qo7BfkI/m/0daqyD8kCQAJ)) would like [a word](https://youtu.be/zCXMh5K5hKQ)); Polymer in particular went through a number of major revisions over the years (1.0 (2015), 2.0 (2017), 3.0 (2018), lit-html (2017), Lit 1.0 (2019), Lit 2.0 (2021), Lit 3.0 (2023)).

 This particular example is based on a reworked version of the [Web Components: From zero to hero](https://thepassle.github.io/webcomponents-from-zero-to-hero/) tutorial.
-Like most tutorials of this kind, it's shamelessly component-oriented ([centric](https://twitter.com/acemarke/status/1056669495354421249)) and by extension [client-side rendered (CSR)](https://www.patterns.dev/react/client-side-rendering) focused (very [pre-2016](https://github.com/vercel/next.js/releases/tag/1.0.0) and firmly rooted in the traditions of the [desktop web](https://youtu.be/wsdPeC86OH0?t=472)). *Continued in [More Thoughts on Web Components](#more-thoughts-on-web-components).*
+Like most tutorials of this kind, it's unabashedly component-oriented ([centric](https://twitter.com/acemarke/status/1056669495354421249)) and by extension [client-side rendered (CSR)](https://www.patterns.dev/react/client-side-rendering) focused (very [pre-2016](https://github.com/vercel/next.js/releases/tag/1.0.0) and firmly rooted in the traditions of the [desktop web](https://youtu.be/wsdPeC86OH0?t=472)). *Continued in [More Thoughts on Web Components](#more-thoughts-on-web-components).*

 ## The Recipe